-Established in 1992, the Remmer Family Foundation, Inc. is a private charitable foundation committed to making grants to qualifying 501©3 tax-exempt organizations that are aligned with our mission.
-The Foundation has concentrated on applications from organizations located in Jacksonville, Florida since 2000 and occasionally accepts those that are national in scope (e.g. research or advocacy).
-The mission of the Foundation was recently revised to include a broader range of family members in a shared agenda of grant making.
+Established in 1992, the Remmer Family Foundation, Inc. is a private charitable foundation committed to making grants to qualifying 501(c)3 tax-exempt organizations that are aligned with our mission.
+From 2000 until ~2013, the Foundation concentrated on applications from organizations located in Jacksonville, Florida.
+In recent years however, the Foundation has expanded its funding area with an intentional focus on the geographic locales of family members which includes, Florida, Montana and New England.
+At the same time, the mission of the Foundation was revised to include a broader range of family members in a shared agenda of grant making.
 As grantmaking guidelines consistent with the new mission are developed and implemented, the Remmer Family Foundation philanthropy will broaden both its geographic and topical scope.

 With compassion and integrity we are focused on achieving these goals:

-Anne Remmer Cole, Ellen Remmer, and Susan Remmer Ryzewic give their time, and philanthropic support, providing leadership and advisory guidance to the Foundation.
+Anne Remmer Cole, Ellen Remmer, Susan Remmer Ryzewic and Steven Fox give their time, and philanthropic support, providing leadership and advisory guidance to the Foundation.

 Anne Remmer Cole